smadin/pillars-memorial-patch/README.md

 (See https://twitter.com/icequeenerika/status/582161950202863616/photo/1)

 This patch was generated with Xdelta 1.1.
 Xdelta is in a state of hosting flux at the moment due to the shutdown of Google Code, but versions up through 3.0f can still be found at http://sourceforge.net/projects/xdelta/.

+Some GUI frontends are available for Xdelta.
+From the command line, after installing Xdelta, open a command prompt window and change to your Pillars of Eternity data folder (if you have the Steam version, this will be Steam/steamapps/common/Pillars of Eternity/PillarsOfEternity_Data).
+Copy the .xdelta patch to this location, and rename resources.assets to resources.assets.bak.
+Then enter the command
+`xdelta patch resources.assets.bak resources.assets.xdelta resources.assets`

+If Xdelta succeeds, the transmisogynist joke will be gone from your copy of the game.
+If you have the Steam version, you can delete resources.assets.bak.
+If you have the GoG version you may want to keep it; in case of problems, delete the patched resources.assets file and rename resources.assets.bak back to resources.assets and everything will be back to normal.

+**NOTES**
+* the patched resources.assets file has a different checksum, so it *will* fail Steam verification.
+This means that if you click "Verify Integrity of Game Cache" under the "Local Files" tab of the game properties window, the patch will be undone.
+There should be no other effect on the game, however.